oracle/wookiee-cache/README.md

 Mix the Compression trait into cacheable objects to deflate when _writeInCache_ and inflate when _readFromCache_.

 * namespace - Override this value to change the default level of compression

+### Increasing Artifact Version
+To bump the version of Wookiee simply increase it in the pom file.
+If you are building a branch then it will automatically insert the branch name before SNAPSHOT.
+So for example if the pom has 2.0-SNAPSHOT as a version the final artifact will end up as 2.0-$branch-SNAPSHOT.
+If you create a tagged release in github, or if you change the pom to a version that doesn't contain "SNAPSHOT" then the final artifact version will be literally what was in the tag/pom.